arpanseth/research_bot/README.md

 ### 4. If needed, modify the system message:
 The system message lets you provide additional information to the chatbot that is included in every conversation.
 Users can modify the system message by editing the "system_message.txt" file.
 ### 5. Run the flask app:
-Run the flask applicaiton with the following command:
+Run the flask application with the following command:
 ```
 python app.py
 ```
-The application should me available through your browser at http://127.0.0.1:5000
+The application should be available through your browser at http://127.0.0.1:5000

 **Note:** You can try using a different model by changing the MODEL_NAME parameter in app.py.